momentum-cohort-2019-05/w1d2-small-business-html-cndreisbach/README.md

 ### Location and Hours

-The nursery is located at: 4400 Virginia Parkway, Cedarville, NC, 27165.
+The nursery is located at: 4400 Virginia Parkway, Spruceville, NC, 27165.

 Its hours are 9 AM - 7 PM Monday - Friday, 7 AM - 7 PM on Saturday, and 1 PM - 7 PM on Sunday.